jthom-cheema/mcleod-tms-client/README.md

         print(f"Check Number: {deduction.get('check_number')}")
         print(f"Process Status: {deduction.get('process_status')}")
 ```

+**⚠️ Authentication Requirement**: The `/deductions/history` endpoint on McLeod TMS servers requires **Basic Authentication (username/password)** and does not accept API key authentication, even though `/deductions/search` works with API keys.
+If you initialize the client with an API key, this function will raise a clear error message explaining the requirement.

 **Key Differences from Pending Deductions**:
 - History deductions have been processed/paid and include payment fields (`check_date`, `check_number`, `is_void`, `process_status`)